antonbabenko/tfvars-annotations/README.md

 While working on [modules.tf](https://github.com/antonbabenko/modules.tf-lambda) (a tool which converts visual diagrams created with [Cloudcraft.co](https://cloudcraft.co/) into Terraform configurations), I had a need to generate code which would chain invocations of [Terraform AWS modules](https://github.com/terraform-aws-modules) and pass arguments between them without requiring any extra Terraform code as a glue.
 [Terragrunt](https://github.com/gruntwork-io/terragrunt) is a great fit for this, it allows to reduce amount of Terraform configurations by reusing Terraform modules and providing arguments as values in `tfvars` files.

-Some languages I know have concepts like annotations and decorators, so at first I made a [shell script](https://github.com/antonbabenko/modules.tf-lambda/blob/v1.2.0/templates/terragrunt-common-layer/common/scripts/update_dynamic_values_in_tfvars.sh) which replaced values in `tfvars` based on annotations and was called by Terragrunt hooks. `dynamic-tfvars` shares the same goal and it has no external dependencies.
+Some languages I know have concepts like annotations and decorators, so at first I made a [shell script](https://github.com/antonbabenko/modules.tf-lambda/blob/v1.2.0/templates/terragrunt-common-layer/common/scripts/update_dynamic_values_in_tfvars.sh) which replaced values in `tfvars` based on annotations and was called by Terragrunt hooks. `tfvars-annotations` shares the same goal and it has no external dependencies.

 ## Use cases